 More information on the program structure and courses can be viewed in the Graduate Catalog.

-To ensure a high quality graduate student group, all Master’s of Communication students must have an undergraduate degree from a recognized institution and meet the criteria provided below.
+To ensure a high quality graduate student group, all MS in Communication students must have a bachelor's degree from a recognized institution and meet graduate admission criteria.